PecPocket/PecPocket/backend/Backend Documentation.md

       "code" : x
     }
-    x -> 403 if sid does not exist in sign up table x -> 301 if new password same as old password x -> 200 if updation of password is successful
+    x -> 403 if sid does not exist in sign up table x -> 301 if new Password same as old Password x -> 200 if updation of Password is successful

 ## 5. To Login